populationgenomics/team-docs/cpg_utils_config.md

 from cpg_utils.config import get_config
 ```

-Once configuration paths are set, values can be retrieved at any point using `get_config`.
 The first call to `get_config` sets the global config dictionary and returns the content, subsequent calls will just return the config dictionary.

 ```python
 assert get_config()['file'] == 'second.toml'